 • wall thickness no more than 8 mm.

-The results of ultrasound of the scrotum in the presence of various diseases:
+Ultrasound results of the scrotum in the presence of various diseases:

 Epididymitis:

-• an increase in the size of the head of the appendage with a change in its structure
+• an increase in the size of the head of the epididymis with a change in its structure

-• the tail and body of the appendage can be seen
+• the tail and body of the appendage may be visible

 • the presence of fluid in the scrotum is possible (a similar pathology can be observed with: hydrocele, lymphocele, hematocele).

-• the presence of a volumetric formation with uneven contours and reduced echogenicity
+• the presence of a space-occupying formation with uneven contours and reduced echogenicity

-• foci of rarefaction with the same uneven edges are visible.
+• pockets of rarefaction with the same uneven edges are visible.

 Closed injury: